nikitavoloboev/data/macOS/apps/macOS-apps.md

 - [MonitorControl](https://github.com/the0neyouseek/MonitorControl) - Control your external monitor brightness & volume on your Mac.
 - [Up Next](https://ellen.li/up-next/) - Meetings at a glance from your macOS menu bar.
 - [Multi](https://github.com/hkgumbs/multi) - Create a custom, lightweight macOS app from a group of websites. ([HN](https://news.ycombinator.com/item?id=23275080))
-- [NetNewsWire](https://github.com/Ranchero-Software/NetNewsWire) - RSS reader for macOS and iOS.
+- [Face Data](https://github.com/xiaohk/FaceData) - macOS application used to auto-annotate landmarks from a video.

 ## Other interesting apps